 The best approach to controlling your eye allergy symptoms is to do everything you can to limit your exposure to common allergens that you know you are sensitive to.

-When you do go outdoors during allergy season, wear wraparound sunglasses to help shield your eyes from pollen, ragweed, etc., and drive with your windows closed.
+When you do go outdoors during allergy season, wear wraparound sunglasses to help shield your eyes from pollen, rye grass, etc., and drive with your windows closed.

 Remove your contacts

-Because the surface of contact lenses can attract and accumulate airborne allergens, consider wearing glasses instead of contacts during allergy season.
-Or consider switching to daily disposable contacts that you discard after a single use to avoid the buildup of allergens and other debris on your lenses.
+As the surface of contact lenses can attract and accumulate airborne allergens, consider wearing glasses instead of contacts during allergy season or consider switching to daily disposable contacts.
+You can discard these after a single use to avoid the buildup of allergens and other debris on your lenses.

 Often, the best choice if allergies are bothering your eyes is to discontinue wearing contacts altogether — at least until all your allergy symptoms are gone.
-Also, wearing spectacles with photochromic lenses can reduce allergy-related sensitivity to light and can help shield your eyes from airborne allergens.
+Also, wearing spectacles with photochromic lenses can reduce allergy-related light sensitivity and can help shield your eyes from airborne allergens.

 Use eye drops

-Because eye allergies are so common, there are many brands of non-prescription eye drops available that are formulated to relieve itchiness, redness and watery eyes caused by allergies.
+Eye allergies are so common there are many brands of non-prescription eye drops available that are formulated to relieve itchiness, redness and watery eyes caused by allergies.